VainF/Data-Free-Adversarial-Distillation/README.md

 ### **2. Train teachers and students**

 Start the visdom server on port 15550 for visualization.
 You can visit [127.0.0.1:15550](127.0.0.1:15550) to check training logs.
-In distillation, We validate our models every 50 iterations.
+In distillation, we validate our models every 50 iterations.
 For the sake of simplicity, we regard such a period as an **"epoch"**.

 ```bash
 visdom -p 15550